noahvarghese/capstone-server/README.md

 The client and server are the frontend and backend respectively, and each may hold some unit tests and integration tests specific to either the frontend or the backend.

-Any integration tests will be located in the tests repo.
+Any end to end tests will be located in the tests repo.

 Documentation - mockups, ERD, class diagrams are currently in my private DropBox.